Bayzidul/model-selection/Power-Series/README.md

 As an example of the power of the technique, we use the data from Bevington and Robinson page 120 [Bevington.dat](data/Bevington.dat) to show how the code correctly determines the correct order polynominal to use to discribe the data.

-The [ge-lowQ2.dat](data/ge-lowQ2.dat) and [ge-mainz14.dat](data/ge-mainz14.dat) files are the files used in the determination of the proton radius.
+The [ge-lowQ2.dat](data/ge-lowQ2.dat) and [ge-mainz14.dat](data/ge-mainz14.dat) files are the files used in the determination of the proton radius using stepwise regression [arXiv.1510.01293](http://arxiv.org/abs/1510.01293).